vkernel/NSX-Security-Framework/README.md

 ## VM Name Exact Matching

-The framework now includes **VM name exact matching validation** to prevent issues with similar VM names.
+The framework requires **exact VM name matching** to prevent issues with similar VM names.
 This addresses common problems where partial name matches can cause confusion.

 ### The Problem
 When you have VMs with similar names like: